head4work/voting/README.md

 * [REST api](#rest-api)

 ## General info
-This web app is used to choose a restaurant from a list you'd prefer to have a lunch in, corresponding to your gastronomical preferences.
+This web app is used to vote for a restaurant from a list you'd prefer to have a lunch in, corresponding to your gastronomical preferences.
+User allowed to vote only once in 24 hours or he can change his vote if local time is less than 11 AM.

 ## Technologies
 Project is created with: